JohnathanPi/Visual-ML/README.md

     run the models on the data.

 # :toolbox:How it works:
-  * The general workflow is: the graph itself, which is rendered using chart-js, lives as an object inside index.js and is displayed in an html ```<canvas></canvas>``` tag.
+  * The general workflow is as follows: the graph itself, which is rendered using chart-js, lives as an object inside index.js and is displayed in an html ```<canvas></canvas>``` tag.
 After entering the data, clicking the solve button posts the entered data that is now inside the graph object to the server, where it spawns a child process that runs